 In these types of problems, the given cube will be painted on all its surfaces with any colour.
 So, here, we have to find the number of coloured cubes based on the number of painted surfaces of smaller cubes.
 When we cut a painted cube to form smaller cubes, we will get different types of painted cubes based on the number of painted surfaces.
 We have two categories of coloured cubes:

 Here, all the surfaces of the cube are painted with only one colour.
-When the cube is cut into smaller cubes, we will get different types of cubes on the basis of the number of painted surfaces.
+When the cube is cut into smaller cubes, we will get different types of cubes based on the number of painted surfaces.
 They are as follows:

 Corner cube (3-Faces coloured) - When the painted cube is cut to form smaller cubes, the maximum number of the painted surfaces of smaller cubes can be 3.
 These types of cubes are formed at the corner of the bigger cube, that’s why, these cubes are also known as corner cubes.
 Thus, all the corner cubes are painted on 3 surfaces.
 As we know, there are a total of 8 corners.